Bandwidth/bandwidth-cli/README.md

 Create a sip peer (also known as location).
 Since all sip peers are nested under sub-accounts/sites, a siteId must be specified if no default site is set.

 This command will automatically turn on sms and link the default application to the site as a messaging application.
+If the default application is a voice application, there will be an error.

 usage: `create sippeer <peername>`